UnivHI-MLib-Arch/ASpace-Docs/Staff_User_Manual/README.md

 ### C) Spreadsheet import

-*[remember when givingg instructions / advice for uploading data via spreadsheet: let people know which template to use, give caveat re: Excel playing fast and loose with dates/numbers, and also caveat on the amount of time it takes background jobs to run]*
+*[remember when giving instructions / advice for uploading data via spreadsheet: let people know which template to use, give caveat re: Excel playing fast and loose with dates/numbers, and also caveat on the amount of time it takes background jobs to run]*

 ### D) Other batch processes